12 page speed optimization tips (to CRUSH your load time)

 Which means… speeding up your website can get you more search traffic.

-(and as a bonus… speeding up your site can also reduce your bounce rate, lead to more repeat traffic, and even boost your bottom line!)
+(And as a bonus… speeding up your site can also reduce your bounce rate, lead to more repeat traffic, and even boost your bottom line!)

 Let’s dive straight in.